-.
 The Society's fixed assets include buildings, vehicles, equipment, and furniture.

-The Fixed Assets are measured as per cost with deduction of accrued depreciation and losses due to the impairment.
+The fixed assets are measured as per cost with deduction of accrued depreciation and losses due to the impairment.

-The Profit and Loss of a decreased Fixed Asset item is determined by comparing the value of the exchange of the decreased property to the book value, and recognized net in the Other Income section of the report on activities.
+The profit or loss from the deduction of a fixed asset item is determined by comparing the value of of the deduction to the book value, and net value in the Other Income section of the activities report.

-Depreciation is attributed to the activity report by the straight-line estimate method across the estimated useful lifespan of any part of the Fixed Asset items.
+Depreciation is credited to the activity report by the straight-line estimate method across the estimated useful lifespan of any portion of the fixed asset items.
 Realty is not amortized.

 12. Balance Linked to Foreign Currency or Index

-Bank deposits in foreign currency or linked are presented in the balance sheet according to the currency rates for the day of the balance.
+Bank deposits in foreign currency or linked to foreign currency are presented in the balance sheet according to the currency rates for the day of the balance.
 Index-linked bank deposits are presented according to the index for December or according to the index on the date of the balance, according to the terms of the deposit.

-Details about exchange rates and Consumer Price Index –
+Details about exchange rates and the Consumer Price Index –

-The Society implements Accounting Standard number 15 – Impairment of Assets (hereinafter: “the Standard”) A standard establishes procedures for the Society to implement, so as to ensure that its assets in the consolidated balance (for which the Standard applies), will not be shown in the above amount of their recoverable amount, which is the higher between the sale price and its use value (the current value of the estimated future cash flows that are expected to stem from the use of the property and its realization).
+The Society implements Accounting Standard Number 15 – Impairment of Assets (hereinafter: “the Standard”).
+A standard establishes procedures for the Society to implement, so as to ensure that its assets in the consolidated balance (for which the Standard applies), will not be shown in excess of their recoverable amount, which is the higher of the net sale price and its use value (the current value of the estimated future cash flows that are expected to stem from the use of the property and its realization).

 The Standard applies to all assets in the consolidated balance except for financial assets (except for financial assets that are investments in investees that are not subsidiaries).
-Similarly, the standard also establishes the presentation and discovery rules for assets whose value have decreased.
-When the value of an asset in the consolidated balance exceeds its recoverable amount, the Society recognizes the loss of value because of impairment at the height of the gap between the asset’s book value of and its recovery amount.
-A loss that was recognized as said, will be canceled only if there have been any changes to the estimates that were used in determining the recoverable amount of the asset in which loss from the last time the impairment was recognized.
+Similarly, the standard also establishes the presentation and disclosure rules for assets whose value have decreased.
+When the value of an asset in the consolidated balance exceeds its recoverable amount, the Society recognizes the loss of value from impairment at the peak disparity between the asset’s book value of and its recoverable amount.
+A loss that was recognized as said will be canceled only if there have been any changes to the estimates that were used in determining the recoverable amount of the asset, from the date on which the impairment was recognized.

-Every year, the Society examines the existence of signs for the depreciation of the assets and, if necessary, implements contributions for the impairment.
+Every year, the Society examines the assets for signs of depreciation and, if necessary, makes provisions for the impairment.

 Note 1 – Reporting Rules and Accounting Policy (continued)